turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

-## IdeaBox practice with Cypress:
+## Cypress Walkthrough with Ideabox:

 We are going to use our [IdeaBox repo](https://github.com/turingschool-examples/react-ideabox){:target='blank'} to practice some Cypress testing.
-Let's see how to add a few Cypress test files to test the following **user flows**:
+We will test the following **user flows**:
 - As a user, I want to be able to see the title of the application.
 - As a user, I want to be able to see the form to add a new idea.
 - As a user, I want to be able to see the list of ideas on the dashboard when I load the page.